mahmoud/calver/entries/overview.md

 # When to use CalVer

-If both you and someone you don't know use your project seriously, then use a serious version.
-Your project is released, and it needs a nonzero major version.
+If both you and people you don't know use your project seriously, then use a serious version.
 Luckily, the decision on whether to use CalVer for that version is easier than ever:

-* Is your project large or all-encompassing?
+* Is your project feature a large or constantly-changing scope?
     * Large systems and frameworks, like [Ubuntu](#ubuntu) and [Twisted](#twisted).
     * Amorphous sets of utilities, like [Boltons](#other_notable_projects).
 * Is your project time-sensitive in any way?
 Do other external changes